The Truth

 The inciting incident occurs at 13 minutes when Lumir arrives from America with her husband Hank and daughter Charlotte.
 The reunion is cordial but immediately tense—Fabienne barely acknowledges her granddaughter and treats Hank dismissively.
 Lumir has read the memoir and her expression reveals she has found something disturbing..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Lumir directly confronts Fabienne about the memoir's inaccuracies, particularly the omission and distortion of their relationship.
+This shows the protagonist's commitment to Lumir directly confronts Fabienne about the memoir's inaccuracies, particularly the omission and distortion of their relationship.
 She accuses her mother of rewriting history.
 This marks Lumir's active choice to seek the truth rather than maintaining polite distance., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat A major confrontation about Sarah Mondavan, the actress who died young and whom Lumir idolized.
+Of particular interest, this crucial beat A major confrontation about Sarah Mondavan, the actress who died young and whom Lumir idolized.
 Fabienne reveals harsh truths about Sarah that shatter Lumir's idealized memories.
 The revelation raises stakes: if Lumir's own memories are false, how can she trust her grievances against her mother?., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Lumir reaches her breaking point.
 In a raw emotional scene, she confronts her mother about her childhood neglect, about feeling unloved and unseen.
 Fabienne refuses to apologize or acknowledge wrongdoing.
-The "death" is metaphorical—the death of Lumir's hope that her mother will ever validate her pain or change., reveals the protagonist at their lowest point.
+The "death" is metaphorical—the death of Lumir's hope that her mother will ever validate her pain or change., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 85 minutes initiates the final act resolution at 80% of the runtime.
 Lumir has a realization while watching the film-within-the-film or through a conversation with Hank.
 She understands that her mother will never change, and that seeking her mother's validation gives Fabienne power over her.
 The truth isn't in the memoir—it's in accepting reality as it is., demonstrating the transformation achieved throughout the journey.